How to Become a Six Star Finisher: The Complete Abbott WMM Medal Guide

 Six Star Finisher — Quick Answer

-🏅 What it is: Complete all six original Abbott World Marathon Majors — Tokyo, Boston, London, Berlin, Chicago, New York City — in any order, over any number of years
+🏅 What it is: Complete all six original Abbott World Marathon Majors — Tokyo, Boston, London, Berlin, Chicago, and New York City — in any order, over any number of years.

-⏱️ Average time to complete: 7–8 years — though it can be done faster
+⏱️ Average time to complete: 5–8 years — though it can be completed faster with a multi-year strategy.

-Easiest to enter: Berlin and Chicago — best lottery odds of the six
+Easiest to enter: Berlin and Chicago — best non-guaranteed drawing odds and clear time-qualifier pathways.

 There is no other achievement in recreational distance running quite like the Six Star Finisher medal.
 Not a podium finish.
-Not a qualifying time.
-Not a course record.
-Just six races, six cities, six finish lines — and a medal that fewer than 25,000 people on the planet have ever held.
-Every one of those runners crossed a finish line in Tokyo, Boston, London, Berlin, Chicago, and New York City.
-Every one of them solved the same puzzle: how to get into six of the most oversubscribed races in the world and finish all of them.
+Not an arbitrary qualifying time.
+Not a local course record.
+Just six races, six global cities, six iconic finish lines — and an elusive medal that fewer than 25,000 runners worldwide have ever earned.
+Every one of those finishers crossed the finish line in Tokyo, Boston, London, Berlin, Chicago, and New York City.
+Every one of them solved the exact same puzzle: navigating the lottery systems, strict qualification standards, and high-demand entry routes to finish all six.

 What Is the Six Star Finisher Medal?